PraseodymiumSpike/Battalion-Ideas/Battalions/Baroque Battalion.md

 * Chameleons are massively simplified.
 They only have the ability to Capture Baroque Battalion Pieces, and they interact with Baroque Battalion Pieces exactly as Chameleons in _Ultima_ interact with the corresponding Pieces.
 They don't have any other special interactions with non&#x2013;Baroque Battalion Pieces at all.
 They are basically just Chameleons from _Ultima_ without the complexity in the Chameleon section earlier in this document.

 This version of Baroque Battalion wouldn't be an Extra-Strength Battalion as that label has no meaning in this context.

+After some testing, it has been found that this version of Baroque Battalion is far too weak.
+However, it seems difficult to fix this issue in a satisfying way.
 ## Additional Note
 2 Players playing The Perfect Balance Battalion together count as 1 Player for all the rules in this document.